 functools.lru_cache, and (iii) how to calculate a number in the Fibonacci sequence using Binet's formula.

 If you are a student enrolled in a Computer Science class at Allegheny College, you can access this assignment by clicking the link provided to you in Discord.
 Once you click this link it will create a GitHub repository that you can clone to your computer by following the general-purpose instructions in the description of the technical skills.
 Specifically, you will need to use the

 git clone command to download the project from GitHub to your computer.
 Now you are ready to add source code and documentation to the project!

 source directory of your GitHub repository, you will see a Python program called

-perform-mode-calculation.py.
-Your goal for this project is to find and fix the defects in the function with the signature
+calculate-fibonacci-lru-cache.py.
+Your goal for this project is to add the source code required by the

 It is worth noting that the

 calculate-fibonacci-lru-cache program also provides a

 def fibonacci_binet(n: int) -> int, as described in the following source code segment, that can calculate the